fusioncharts/dev_centre_docs/chart-guide/standard-charts/sunburst-chart.md

 For a detailed list of attributes, refer to the [chart attributes](/chart-attributes/sunburst) page of sunburst chart.

+> To render a sunburst chart specify the values of all the leaf nodes.
+If any of the leaf node value is not specified, the chart will show **No Data to Display Message**.

 A Sunburst chart looks as follows:

 {% embed_chart standard-charts-sunburst-chart-example-1.js %}